JokerXu0223/react-native-masonry-list/README.md

 ## TODO

-- Support measuring items automatically and get rid of `getHeightForItem`.
+-[x] Support measuring items automatically and get rid of `getHeightForItem`.

-- Implement onEndReached in a way that it isn't called multiple times.
+-[x] Implement onEndReached in a way that it isn't called multiple times.

-- Support FooterComponent.
+-[x] Support FooterComponent.

-- Long term, could probably be implemented without using multiple `VirtualizedList` to make it more performant and less hacky.
+-[] Long term, could probably be implemented without using multiple `VirtualizedList` to make it more performant and less hacky.